sardana-org/sardana/doc/source/devel/howto_macros/macros_general.rst

 loosing track of position.

-While the reserved objects are stopped or aborted immediately after user's interruption, the macro execution does not.
+While the reserved objects are stopped or aborted immediately after user's interruption, the macro execution is not.
 The macro will not stop until its execution thread encounters the next *Macro API* call e.g.
 :meth:`~sardana.macroserver.macro.Macro.output` or
 :meth:`~sardana.macroserver.macro.Macro.getMotor`.
 There is also a special